Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-- WaterAquarium air pump
+- Aquarium air pump

-- Plastic tubingAir stone
+- Plastic tubing

-- Garden Compost
+- Garden compost

 - Molasses (optional)

 There are two basic methods for making compost tea.
-The first is the fast and easy approach: simply stir a small amount of compost into a bucket of water and use immediately.
-A variation of this method suspends a porous bag filled with compost into a bucket of water, then leave the compost bag to steep for a few hours before feeding the plants (an old onion bag works well).
+The first is the fast and easy approach: simply stir a small amount of compost into a bucket of water and use it immediately.
+A variation of this method suspends a porous bag filled with compost into a bucket of water, then leaves the compost bag to steep for a few hours before feeding the plants (an old onion bag works well).

 The second method calls for using a simple brewing system.
 Compost is stirred into a bucket of water, then aerated to stimulate the population explosion of beneficial microbes.
 Continually circulating the water also prevents stagnation.

-Fill a five-gallon bucket until two-thirds full with water, and then add a shovelful of loose, quality garden compost.
+- Fill a five-gallon bucket until two-thirds full with water, and then add a shovelful of loose, quality garden compost.
 Stir vigorously to create a liquid solution.

-Allow the solution to settle for about 15 minutes.
-Some of the compost will come out of solution, and the silt will settle at the bottom of the bucket.
-Attach the air stone to the plastic tubing, place it in the bucket and turn on the air pump.
+- Allow the solution to settle for about 15 minutes.
+Some of the compost will come out of the solution, and the silt will settle at the bottom of the bucket.
+Attach the air stone to the plastic tubing, place it in the bucket, and turn on the air pump.
 The air stone oxygenates the water to stimulate the microbe population growth.
 Use a small spring clamp to secure the tubing to the edge of the bucket and to hold the air stone in place below the surface of the water.

-Strain the mixture to remove any larger particles, and then apply the solution directly to the plants and leaf surfaces with a watering can or garden sprayer.
-Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the liquid before using in a garden sprayer.
+- Strain the mixture to remove any larger particles, and then apply the solution directly to the plants and leaf surfaces with a watering can or garden sprayer.
+Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the liquid before using it in a garden sprayer.